VetBact

 Diffusion methods

-A bacterial suspension with a tubidity of 0.5 McFarland is spread evenly on a mueller Hinton Agar.
+A bacterial suspension with a tubidity of 0.5 McFarland is spread evenly on a Mueller-Hinton Agar.
 Antibiotic discs with known concentrations are distributed on the agar. the plate is incubated and then the inhibition zoones are measured - Click on the image to enlarge it.

 Image: Theodoros Ntallaris (KV, SLU), Tobi Olaoye (KV, SLU) and Ingrid Hansson (HBIO, SLU).